thisismattsmith/this-is-matt-smith/src/content/thought/dont-give-them-the-answer.md

 <hr />

-Add your thoughts on the [LinkedIn post](https://www.linkedin.com/posts/thisismattsmith_dont-give-them-the-answer-before-i-got-share-7465188013195681792-YFPP).
+Add your thoughts about this on the [LinkedIn post](https://www.linkedin.com/posts/thisismattsmith_dont-give-them-the-answer-before-i-got-share-7465188013195681792-YFPP).